UniversalDependencies/docs/_hy/feat/NumForm.md

 </tr>
 </table>

-Feature of cardinal and ordinal numbers.
+Feature of all types of numbers.
 Is the number expressed by digits or as a word?
+Several types of nouns can also have this feature, adjectives and adverbs can too.

 ### <a name="Word">`Word`</a>: number expressed as a word